Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/relative-layout.md

 ### Green view

-The following code shows how create the green view to relate to yellowView for every target.
+The following code shows how to create the green view to relate to yellowView for every target.
 ![RelativeLayoutExampleGreenView](./media/relative_layout_example_green_view.png)

 <div id="TabSection5">